jennymclaughlin/ShelterConcourse/content/post/lab-6.md

 To delete the pipeline, run the following command:

 ````
-$ fly -t aws destroy-pipeline -p studentXXX-flight-school // This will DELETE the pipeline from Concourse
+$ fly -t gcp destroy-pipeline -p student-XX-flight-school // This will DELETE the pipeline from Concourse
 ````

 ## Part 2: Running a real world pipeline